Neldardhen/neldardhen.github.io/src/site/notes/Neldardhen System/Rules/Recovery, Rest and Resourcing Activities.md

 ---

 # Recovery, Rest and Resourcing Activities
-Rules for recovery in [[Neldardhen System/Rules/Old v1 rules/The Neldardhen System (v1)\|The Neldardhen System (v1)]] and [[Neldardhen System/Neldar System\|Neldar System]].
+Rules for recovery in the [[Neldardhen System/Neldar System\|Neldar System]].

 ## Rest and Needs
 #Rest, #Needs
 The main way to recover _focus_, _endurance_ and _resilience_ is by _Resting_.

 A _Rest_ includes eating food for the day and sleeping.
 Once a _Rest_ is done everyone check their needs and whether or not they have fulfilled them.
-Each need is linked to one part of the _Being_ and will dictate which recovery die will be roll.
+Each need is linked to one part of the _Being_ and will dictate which recovery die will be rolled.
 If a need is unmet, the recovery die for the specific resource will be one category lower (a **1d6** would become a **1d4**).

 The result of the recovery die is added to the current value of the resource.